Secret Avengers: Publication history

-History
+Fictional history

 Volume 1

 After the events of "Dark Reign" and Siege, Norman Osborn was deposed as America's "top cop" and his organization H.A.M.M.E.R. was disbanded.
-In response to his hand in reforming the original Avengers and staving off the Siege of Asgard, The President appointed former Captain America Steve Rogers as America's new foremost law enforcement agent, as well as dissolving the Superhuman Registration Act at Rogers' request.
-Captain Rogers then forms the Secret Avengers as a group of superheroes to operate under a veil of secrecy, in addition to the main Avengers team.
+In response to his hand in reforming the original Avengers and staving off the Siege of Asgard, the President appointed former Captain America Steve Rogers as America's new foremost law enforcement agent, as well as dissolving the Superhuman Registration Act at Rogers' request.
+Rogers forms the Secret Avengers as a group of superheroes to operate under a veil of secrecy, in addition to the main Avengers team.

 The opening issues show the team being proactive about known threats and cleaning them up, black ops style.
 They are in direct opposition to a group called the "Shadow Council" seemingly led by Nick Fury.
-In one such plot they find a dangerous artifact, the "Tentacle Crown".
+In one such plot they find a dangerous artifact, the Tentacle Crown.
 After some research the group finds a link to the Roxxon Corporation, which leads to investigations of a mining site on Mars.
-Richard Rider is on the case, and in his investigations he finds another crown, the "Serpent Crown."
-The crown possesses Nova, but he is pursued by a guardian of the crown claiming to be a collective named the "Archon" who was created by the Watchers.
+Richard Rider is on the case, and in his investigations he finds another crown, the Serpent Crown.
+The crown possesses Nova, but he is pursued by a guardian of the crown claiming to be a collective named the Archon who was created by the Watchers.
 The possessed Nova directs Shadow Council agents into unearthing a primordial evil.
 Steve Rogers, with the help of the Xandarian Worldmind, temporarily gains the Nova Force to take out the Serpent Crown/Nova.